anandphulwani/Historical-SysMonitor/README.md

    - Use Git or download the ZIP to get the repository files on your local machine.

 2. **Install Python Dependencies:**
-   - Run `pip install PyQt5 psutil` to install the required Python packages.
+   - Run `pip install PyQt5 psutil pyinstaller` to install the required Python packages.

 3. **Ensure PowerShell Execution Policy:**
    - Run `Set-ExecutionPolicy RemoteSigned` in PowerShell as an Administrator to allow script execution.